Kyle-vanNiekerk/MQTT-Topic-Spam/README.md

 The tool repeatedly publishes timestamped messages to one or more MQTT topics at a high rate.
 This can help you detect and analyze feedback loops or excessive message propagation in your MQTT infrastructure.

+## How It Works

+- The **publisher** rapidly sends messages to all configured topics for 5 seconds.
+- At the same time, a **subscriber** connects to the same topics and monitors incoming messages.
+- After the publisher stops, the subscriber continues to listen.
+If any topic continues to receive messages, the program will report a possible feedback loop for that topic.

 ## Setup

 ### 1. Configuration